gayafhannah/mcbot/README.md

  - Implement basic falling so bot isnt stuck in the air, getting kicked for flying
 ## Chat/Tasks
  - Chat parsing
+   - Barely implemented
  - Do tasks based on chat messages
+   - Barely implemented
 ## Inventory
- - Create item db for inventory
+// - Create item db for inventory
  - Do basic inventory manipulation
  - Drop items
  - Do this with chests
  - Craft
+ - IMPORTANT PARSE NBT